 1 • Cultural differences, religious beliefs, values and traditions

-Firstly, difficult wedding decisions make you ask questions about blending ancient wedding traditions with modern day rituals.
-He views a marriage as an old fashioned and stuffy tradition.
+Firstly, difficult wedding decisions make you ask questions about blending ancient traditions with modern day rituals.
+He views a marriage as an old fashioned and stuffy ritual.
 Whereas, you feel marriage is the embodiment of the sacrament and the bedrock of society.
 By the same token a registered civil partnership or commitment ceremony is also good enough.

 2 • What does marriage mean to you?